Elgoldy/Digital-Blast/README.md

-# Digital-Blast
+# Digital-Blast partnered with Prongs
-Our website is the main website for the group, DigitalBlast
+This website is the main website for the group, DigitalBlast